 The State Contest will have a total possible score of 125 points, accounting for the addition of the Team Problem worth 25 points.
 At the state contest, in addition to the processing map and cattle handling activities, each team will be required to complete a TEAM PROBLEM addressing quality assurance with regards to product selection, administration, withdrawal times, and cost benefit of products.
-Example problems will be made available.
+Example problems will be made available to coaches when notified of state contest details and instructions.
 The team problem will be worth 25 points and teams will have 20 minutes to complete the team problem.